nickp60/EzClermont/README.md

 This is a tool for using the Clermont 2013 PCR typing method for *in silico* analysis of *E. coli* whole genomes or assembled contigs.

 ### Changelog
+ - bump to version 0.4 in May 2018; improved handling of partial matches
  - made a webapp on April 19th, 2018 after requests from several to make the tool more user friendly.
  - updated on August 2, 2017 to add reactions that differentiate A/C, D/E/cryptic, and to add more robust tests.
  - released Dec.
 2016